SJTU-ViSYS/M2DGR-plus/README.md

 along with Three challenging datasets: switch, tree, lowspeed.

 ## 4. EXPERIMENTAL RESULTS
-### In some cases, our Ground-Fusion achieves comparable performance to Lidar SLAM!
+### We test methods with diverse senser settings to validate our benchmark dataset.
+Results show that in some cases, our Ground-Fusion achieves comparable performance to Lidar SLAM!
 <div align=center>
 <img src="./fig/resultf.png" width="800px">